-Definition: A symmetric family of k-tuples of computably enumerable sets has dimension k if there exists a one-to-one computable enumeration f of S with the following two properties:
+Definition 4.2 A symmetric family of k-tuples of computably enumerable sets has dimension k if there exists a one-to-one computable enumeration f of S with the following two properties:

-1) The enumerations f, f_1, \ldots, f{k-1} are pairwise inequivalent.
+1) The enumerations $f_0, f_1, \ldots, f{k-1}$ are pairwise inequivalent.

-2) Each computable one-to-one enumeration of S is equivalent to one of the enumerations f, f_1, \ldots, f{k-1} .
+2) Each computable one-to-one enumeration of S is equivalent to one of the enumerations $f_0, f_1, \ldots, f{k-1}$.

-In [1] it is proved that there exists a symmetric family S of k-tuples of computably enumerable sets whose dimension is k.
-Let S be a symmetric family of dimension k.
-One now can use the ideas of the previous section and code S into a ring such that the following theorem holds:
+In [20] it is proved that there exists a symmetric family S of k-tuples of computably enumerable sets whose dimension is k.
+Using this result and the ideas of the previous section we can encode S into a ring and prove the following theorem: